rur/good/README.md

     $ good starter ./portal/my-page-starter

-Create a directory containing files for a customized starter page that can be used with the 'good page' command like so.
+Make a directory and populate it will code template files for a customized starter page that can be used with the 'good page' command like so.

-    $ good page ./portal mypage --starter-template ./portal/my-page-starter
+    $ good page ./portal mynewpage --starter-template ./portal/my-page-starter

 ## Developer Notes

 #### 1. Generate plain, grok-able code

 The output is mostly vanilla Golang and HTML templates.
-We embrace some redundancy in the code so that it will be more static, easier to read and customize.
+We embrace some redundancy so that the code will be more static, easier to read and customize.
-This works well with the Golang type system and tooling, which makes refactoring a cinch, at the expense of some extra typing.
+This works well with the Golang type system and tooling, which makes refactoring a cinch at the cost of some extra typing.

 #### 2. Basic Dependencies

 We avoid a lot of mandatory dependencies by taking full advantage of the standard library.
-There is no plugin system, if you are familiar with Golang you can rely on an easy-to-follow codebase to integrate your chosen libraries manually.
+There is no plugin system; if you are familiar with Golang you can rely on an easy-to-follow codebase to integrate your chosen libraries manually.

 #### 3. Binary Embedded